 Click to enlarge

-The Toppan Group has also formulated its Standards for the Management of Chemical Components of Raw Materials, a set of standards to control chemical components throughout the entire supply chain.
+The Group has also formulated its Standards for the Management of Chemical Components of Raw Materials, a set of standards to control chemical components throughout the entire supply chain.

-Advocating the Basic Procurement Policy(to ensure compliance in procurement departments)
+Advocating the Basic Procurement Policy(Fair transactions by procurement departments)